 A stunning result of all this rain is, of course, waterfalls.
 Lots of them!
 Waterfalls dot the Atherton Tableland and coastal range in the far north.
 With so many to choose from, we’ve selected a handful you can enjoy in a day trip a couple of hours’ drive south of Cairns.

-At Palmerston, Wooroonooran National Park , in Ma:Mu country, several short walks through spectacularly-lush rainforest growing on rich volcanic soils brings you to not one but four lovely waterfalls hidden deep in the forest.
+At Palmerston of Wooroonooran National Park, in Ma:Mu country, several short walks through spectacularly-lush rainforest growing on rich volcanic soils brings you to not one but four lovely waterfalls hidden deep in the forest.

-You will want rain jackets and waterproof boots (and possibly leech protection) for these walks.
+If there’s been heavy rain, you may want to pack rain jackets and waterproof boots (and possibly leech protection) for these walks.
 But they are so worth it!

 On the Nandroya Falls circuit track, feel the rainforest envelop you in cool dampness and notice how the foliage filters the light.
 Marvel at a fig tree stabilised by an enormous buttress root.
 Admire the pretty 10m high Silver Falls along the way, then at Nandroya Falls, watch Douglas Creek plummet 50m in a single stream over a basalt ledge, and cascade over a second rocky ledge into a deep pool.
 Very picturesque!